We may reduce or waive your waiting period if you’re in severe financial hardship because of unavoidable or reasonable expenses.

 Reasonable costs of living

-The following are examples of reasonable costs of living for the liquid assets waiting and income maintenance periods only:
+The following are examples of reasonable costs of living:

 - rent or mortgage payments